 A correct spray pattern cannot be obtained unless the product is heated to its proper spraying temperature.
 Cold product will not provide sharp spray edges, and will cause streaking.
-If heating of the product is required, refer to the section of this manual on "Heating Product in Distributors" or your Operator's Manual for instruction on operation of your particular type of burners.
+If heating of the product is required, refer to the section of this manual on "Heating Product in Distributors" for instruction on operation of your particular type of burners.

+The computer automatically adjusts the asphalt pump speed to deliver the correct amount of asphalt for the application rate, spray width and vehicle speed.
 The circulation rate in the bar when not spraying should be set to 50% of the pump speed while spraying.
 This circulation rate will allow the asphalt pump to reach the desired speed quickly when spraying is started.
 Circulation rates higher than 50% will result in a heavier start while rates below 50% will produce a lighter start.